 In addition, make it a priority to dedicate about an hour each day for self-care activities.

 Whether it’s yoga, working out, dancing, using sound therapy technology, or anything that can calm your nervous system.

 When your limbic system shuts off, the rational part of your brain, the pre-frontal cortex, can function properly.
 When you really make it a conscious habit to feel at peace on a regular basis, you will be less reactionary to situations and perceive them in a much better way.

 If your past is what is holding you back, you must let go.
 Your past is only a small chapter of your life, that is long gone, but still present in your mind.
 There’s no reason to drag negative feelings into the present.
 So be aware of the moments when you allow your past to sneak in to your present.

 You are the master of your life; YOU construct your own definitions.
 It is entirely okay to remember your past and the hardships you have gone through, but don’t establish your whole identity based on that.
-Yes, it’s OK to that pain, and shed a different light on it, rather than keep playing the victim.
+Yes, it’s OK to give room to that pain, and shed a different light on it, rather than keep playing the victim.

 Find strength and learn how to use those past events as an elevator to grow and to propel you further in life, making you a better and stronger person.

 Stop dragging an anchor behind you, let it go, and be free of all negative weight.
 Once you do, you’ll soar like an eagle to new heights as your mind, body, and soul are freed to work together in perfect harmony.